ProsperousHeart/cheatsheets/Processes/virtualenvs.md

 # I Got An Error About PROJECT_HOME Not Being Setup!

 Likely you need to set up your environment variables.
 Checkout the [SetEnvVars](https://github.com/ProsperousHeart/cheatsheets/blob/master/Processes/SetEnvVars.md) doc to see the steps I took to resolve on my Windows machine.

+Basically [this StackOverflow](https://stackoverflow.com/a/21301852/10474024) response was probably the only thing that needed to be done.